swiftlang/swift-docc/Sources/docc/DocCDocumentation.docc/linking-to-symbols-and-other-content.md

 it will fall back to using a short hash of each symbol's unique identifier to disambiguate the symbol link.
 You can discover these hashes from DocC's warnings about ambiguous symbol links.
-The following example shows the same topic group with symbol links to the three `forecast(for:at:)` methods as before, but using each symbols unique identifier hash for disambiguation:
+The following example shows the same topic group with symbol links to the three `forecast(for:at:)` methods as before, but using each symbol's unique identifier hash for disambiguation:

 ```markdown
 ### Requesting weather forecasts